 The Board has outlined a policy to facilitate the annual independence assessment of the Company's Independent Directors.
 The Independent Directors Assessment Policy adopted by the Company provides that the tenure of an Independent Director should not exceed a cumulative term of nine (9) years from the date of the first appointment.
 Upon completion of nine (9) years, the Board may subject to the assessment of the Nomination Committee, on an annual basis at annual general meeting, recommend and subject to valid justifications and obtaining shareholders' approval, retain an Independent Director beyond the nine (9) years' term through a two-tier voting process.
-Should the resolution tabled to the shareholders to retain an Independent Director who has served for nine (9) years or more in the same capacity defeated, the said Independent Director.
-Where the tenure of an Independent Director's exceeds a cumulative term of twelve (12) years or more in the same capacity, the said Independent Non-Executive Director.
+Should the resolution tabled to the shareholders to retain an Independent Director who has served for nine (9) years or more in the same capacity defeated, the said Independent Director may continue to serve on the Board but shall be redesignated as a Non-Independent Non-Executive Director.
+Where the tenure of an Independent Directors exceeds a cumulative term of twelve (12) years or more in the same capacity, the said Independent Director if continue to serve on the Board, shall be redesignated to Non-Independent Non-Executive Director.